island-lang/island-lang.github.io/README.md

 // s now equals `compute sqrt(1 + 2)`
 ```

-Note that just like computed fields, computed variables and values cannot have side-effects therefore cannot include calls to actions or action streams.

-## Concurrent and parallel execution with the `spawn` keyword
+## Concurrent and parallel function execution with the `spawn` keyword

-When then `spawn` keyword is added to a method call, the method is immediately executed in a separate thread.
+When then `spawn` keyword is added to a function call, the function is immediately executed in a separate thread.
 When the returned value of the spawned method is first read, execution may block if the method had not yet completed:

 ```isl
 function heavyCalculation()